Wawel Cathedral: Interior

-Sigismund's Chapel
+Sigismund's and Vasa Chapels

-Sigismund's Chapel, or Zygmunt Chapel ("Kaplica Zygmuntowska"), adjoining the southern wall of the cathedral, is one of the most notable pieces of architecture in Kraków and perhaps "the purest example of Renaissance architecture outside Italy."
+Sigismund's Chapel, or Zygmunt Chapel (Kaplica Zygmuntowska), adjoining the southern wall of the cathedral, is one of the most notable pieces of architecture in Kraków and perhaps "the purest example of Renaissance architecture outside Italy."
 Financed by Sigismund I the Old, it was built between 1517 and 1533 by Bartolommeo Berrecci, a Florentine Renaissance architect, who spent most of his career in Poland.

-A square-based chapel with a golden dome, it houses the tombs of its founder and those of his children, King Sigismund II Augustus and Anna Jagiellon (Jagiellonka).
+The chapel features a gilded dome, Tuscan pilasters, and elaborate sculptural ornamentation.
+It houses the tombs of its founder and those of his children, King Sigismund II Augustus and Anna Jagiellon.
+Their descendant, Sigismund III Vasa, ordered the construction of a near-identical domed chapel at a larger but simpler scale, which was subsequently fitted with black marble.

+Sigismund Bell

+Installed in 1521 in the Sigismund Tower, the Sigismund Bell (Dzwon Zygmunt) remains one of Europe’s largest bells.
+Cast from bronze and weighing nearly 13 tons, it was funded by King Sigismund I and bears inscriptions commemorating his reign.
+The bell is sounded only on occasions of national importance, major religious feasts, and state anniversaries.

 Royal chapels and crypts

 The Wawel Cathedral has been the main burial site for Polish monarchs since the 14th century.
 As such, it has been significantly extended and altered over time as individual rulers have added multiple burial chapels.

 The crypts beneath the Wawel Cathedral hold the tombs of Polish kings, national heroes, generals and revolutionaries, including rulers of the Polish–Lithuanian Commonwealth such as John III Sobieski and his consort Marie Casimire (Maria Kazimiera); the remains of Tadeusz Kościuszko, the leader of a Polish national insurrection and Brigadier General in the American Revolutionary War; Władysław Sikorski, Prime Minister of the Polish Government in Exile and Commander-in-Chief of the Polish Armed Forces; Marshal Józef Piłsudski, founder of the Second Polish Republic.
-Pope John Paul II celebrated his first mass in St. Leonard's Crypt.
-He considered being buried at the Wawel Cathedral also at one point in time, while some of the people of Poland had hoped that, following ancient custom, his heart would be brought there and kept alongside the remains of the great Polish rulers.
-(John Paul II was buried under St. Peter's Basilica, a papal burial site since antiquity, instead.)
+Pope John Paul II celebrated his first mass in St. Leonard's Crypt and considered being buried at the Wawel Cathedral also at one point in time.

-Crypt of National Poets

-Here are buried the national bards: Adam Mickiewicz (laid to rest there in 1890) and Juliusz Słowacki (1927).
+Two national bards, Adam Mickiewicz (laid to rest there in 1890) and Juliusz Słowacki (1927), are buried at this site.